istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 ### Production Prometheus from one of the clusters

-If you desire to run a Prometheus in one of the clusters, establish connectivity from the production instance of Prometheus to each of the cluster-local Prometheus instances within the mesh.
+If you prefer to run the production Prometheus in one of the clusters, you need to establish connectivity from it to the other cluster-local Prometheus instances in the mesh.

 This is really just a customization of the process for external federation, which you can achieve by configuring the `Gateway`, `VirtualService`, and `DestinationRule` in each remote cluster.